 WordPress Reading Settings

-- Your latest posts – Check this radio button so your latest posts are displayed on the blog’s front page.
-Remember, the number of posts you display is controlled by the “Blog pages show at most” setting.
+Your latest posts – Check this radio button so your latest posts are displayed on the blog’s front page.
+Remember, the number of the posts you display is set on the “Blog pages show at most” setting.

 - Blog pages show at most

 - [X] posts – Enter the number of posts to be displayed, per page, on your site.